cassiomolin/cassiomolin.github.io/README.md

-# Insights by cassiomolin
+# cassiomolin.com

-This is the source code of my [website][cassiomolin], where I publish some insights about software development.
+This is the source code of my [website](https://cassiomolin.com), where I publish some insights about software development.

-Run it using `bundle exec jekyll serve`.